-"Tannhauser" of Richard Wagner (1813-83) was premiered in Dresden, Germany in 1845.
-It was the last of three operas to be produced there during his years as Kapellmeister of the city's Opera House (Rienzi and Der Fliegende Hollander are the others).
-It was completed at approximately the same time as "Macbeth" (1847) and "Damnation of Faust" (1846), with Verdi still in the early stages of his career and Berlioz in the middle of his.
-It is the second of his operas that is regularly performed in Bayreuth at the famous "Festspielhaus", which was built to premiere the "Ring of the Nibelung" by King Ludwig of Bavaria, Wagner's most important Patron.
+"Lohengrin" of Richard Wagner (1813-83) was premiered in Weimar, Germany in 1850 under the direction of his patron, Franz Liszt.
+It was composed during his years as Kapellmeister at the Dresden Opera House and was originally schedule to receive its premiere there, but his participation in the 1849 uprising forced him to flee for his life to Switzerland.
+Like Tannhauser, it was completed at approximately the same time as "Macbeth" (1847) and "Damnation of Faust" (1846), with Verdi still in the early stages of his career and Berlioz in the middle of his.
+It is the third of his operas to be regularly performed in Bayreuth at the famous "Festspielhaus", which was built to premiere the "Ring of the Nibelung" by King Ludwig of Bavaria, Wagner's most important Patron.
+It is also the first Wagner opera that Verdi actually heard, although that took place in 1871 after he had completed Aida.